-They manage their work in such regular forms,

-One would think they foresaw all the frosts and the storms,
+And for winter they lay up their stores; They manage their work in such regular forms, One would think they foresaw all the frost and the storms,

 And so brought their food within doors.

-But I have less sense than a poor creeping ant, If I take not due care for the things I shall want.
+3 But I have less sense than a poor creeping ant, If I take not good care of the things I shall want,

-Nor provide against dangers in time.
-When death or old age shall stare in my face, What a wretch shall I be at the end of my days,
+Nor provide against dangers in time;

+When death or old age shall once stare in my face,

-If I trifle away all my prime !
+What a wretch shall I be in the end of my days, If I trifle away all their prime!

-Now, now while my strength and my youth are in bloom,
+4 Now, now, while my strength and my youth are in bloom,

-Let me think what shall serve me when sickness shall come.
+Let me think what shall serve me when sickness shall come,

-And pray that my sins be forgiven, Let me read in good books, and believe, and obey,
+And pray that my sins be forgiven:

+Let me read in good books, and believe, and obey,

-Then when death turns me out of this cottage of clay,
+That when death turns me out of this cottage of clay,